WaveGuides/Speed-Bump/README.md

-# Speed_Bump
+# Speed Bump
-A small form inline power filter/protector for eurorack, designed for use with busboard or individual module.
+A small inline power filter/protector for Eurorack synthesizers that can be installed before a generic busboard or module.

-Speed bump is designed for usecases including:

-1.being placed on the input to a busboard giving high and low frequency power filtering, reverse poliarity protection and resetible fuse protection.
+It is designed to filter out high and low frequency noise from power supplies and provides overcurrent and reverse polarity protection.

-2.being placed the power header of a bus board and a noisy module giving high and low frequency power filtering, reverse poliarity protection and a resetible fuse protection.
+## Installation suggestion

+1. Install on input of generic busboard

+2. Install bewteen generic bus board and module